 Don’t get confused about what repentance really is-

-Repentance is a twofold deal.
+Repentance is a twofold event.
 It’s dealing with sinful behaviors in a decisive way (Matthew 5:30).
 That means stopping it (whatever “it” is) as quickly as possible.
-However, simply stopping bad behavior is not enough.
+However, simply stopping bad behavior is the beginning not the end of the matter.
 In order to truly repent we have to deal with the heart attitude that caused us to sin in the first place.
 That means we have to dig deep and figure out the why of what we do.
 Without that knowledge will never move on to a higher level of functioning.

 If we know God and are called according to His purpose then life is good even when its tough.
 It’s good because God is always at work using the hard stuff to mold us into someone He can use.